DominCyber/Python-GUI-Guessing-Game/README.md

 <p>-buttons are to be disabled after game loss</p>

 ### Pseudocode Design
-<p>-Import GUI operations from the EasyFrame module, as well as the random module</p>
+-Import GUI operations from the EasyFrame module, as well as the random module
 <p>-Define class to compute GUI, using EasyFrame as a passed variable</p>
 <p>-compute initial class function, declaring the first parameter of the class, self, as well as 	the title string variable</p>
 <p>-declare pseudorandom variable array</p>